Pomroka/TWT_Challenges_Tester/Readme.md

 - `None` in `"Your output"`: Your solution didn't print for all cases.

-- `None` in `"Input"`: Your solution print more times then there is cases.
+- `None` in `"Input"`: Your solution print more times than there are cases.

   - If you see `None` in `"Input"` or `"Your output"` don't check failed cases until you fix problem with printing, cos "Input" and "Your output" are misaligned after first missing/extra print

-- `"Your Output"` looks like `"Expected"` but tester show its wrong.
+- `"Your Output"` looks like `"Expected"` but tester show it's wrong.
 Check if you print trailing spaces.

-- `StopIteration`: Your solution try to get more input then there is test cases
+- `StopIteration`: Your solution try to get more input than there is test cases

   - If you use `open(0)` instead of `input` you get `StopIteration` error in my tester or tester will hang waiting for EOF char not presented in input data
   - to avoid this use one of:
     - set `OTHER_LANG_COMMAND = "python to_submit_ch_112.py"`
     - run `python test_challenge_112.py -c "python to_submit_ch_112.py"`
-- If you call your functions inside `if __name__ == '__main__':` your functions wont be called by default cos your solution is imported.
+- If you call your functions inside `if __name__ == '__main__':` your functions won't be called by default cos your solution is imported.
-  - to avoid this use one of:
+  - To avoid this use one of:
     - set `OTHER_LANG_COMMAND = "python to_submit_ch_112.py"`
     - run `python test_challenge_112.py -c "python to_submit_ch_112.py"`
     - or don't use `if __name__ == '__main__':`